etcd-io/website/README.md

 * Add the version to the `params.versions.all` array in the [config.toml](config.toml) configuration file.
-* If the version is meant to be the latest version of etcd, change the `params.versions.latest` parameter to the desired new version.
+* If the version is meant to be the latest version of etcd, change the `params.latest_stable_version` parameter to the desired new version.
 * Submit a pull request with the changes.

 [#406]: https://github.com/etcd-io/website/issues/406